0x486F626F/CS241Notes/lecture01.md

 ##### How can we represent negative numbers?

-Simple way: resever the first bit to represent the sine: o for +, 1 for -. e.g. the 11001001 = -73
+Simple way: reserve the first bit to represent the sine: o for +, 1 for -. e.g. the 11001001 = -73

 **But**: two representation for 0: 00000000, 100000000
 - wasteful